Who We Are

 Cromwell opened its first international office in Germany and added Facility Management as a service for clients.
 In 2018, the firm moved its headquarters to The Paint Factory in Little Rock’s East Village.
 The building project was the flagship revitalization project of East Village, an area in which the firm is currently working to redevelop and revitalize.

-Cromwell celebrates its 135th anniversary in 2020 and continues to be a major force in the practice of architecture and engineering.
+Cromwell celebrated its 135th anniversary in 2020 and continues to be a major force in the practice of architecture and engineering.
 Over the past 135 years, we have seen stability and continued success.
 National and international projects continue to be a mainstay in our portfolio – including projects in 47 states and 13 countries around the world.
 Furthering our vision for diversification, we have taken on initiatives to expand into other practice areas and geographic markets.
 Our Springdale, Arkansas office opened last year and we recently launched our new Building Services offering.

-“For 135 years, Cromwell has embraced change and flexibility with our only motivation being the best service possible for our clients,” Cromwell Chief Executive Officer Charley Penix said.
+“For 135 years, Cromwell has embraced change and flexibility with our only motivation being the best service possible for our clients,” former Cromwell Chief Executive Officer Charley Penix said.
 Armed with a new set of company values that defines the heart of our company and conveys our priorities, we are excited for the developments to come in our practice and industry.